I have spent most of my life trying to teach women to own and be in their power.

 Our Fear of Our Own Power

-This is a deep, multileveled and multilayered, subject.
+Fearing our own power is a deep, multileveled and multilayered subject.
 To most of us, it is more than fear.
 It is terror.
-It could be easily stated that we fail to offer support to one another because we have a deep rooted fear of our own power.
-It’s a projection.
+Often women fail to support one another because we have a deep rooted fear of our own power: it’s a projection.

-This is absolutely true.
-However, it is not enough just to know that intellectually.
-We must work to root this out at the core of our beings, over and over and over again.
-My book, Welcoming Lilith: Awakening and Welcoming Pure Female Power, offers rituals with which to interact with the projection and internalization of the negative archetype of a powerful woman in non-linear ways.
-You may want to look into it and perform the rituals included there as a way to work with this subject at a very deep, core level.
+However, it is not enough to know and understand our projections.
+We must work to root them out at the core of our beings, over and over and over again.
+My book, Welcoming Lilith: Awakening and Welcoming Pure Female Power, offers exercises to interact with the projection and internalization of the negative archetype of a powerful woman.
+You may want to look into it and perform the exercises as a way to work with this subject at a core level.

 Powerlessness creates a “chronic sensitivity to threat” (146).
 We want to examine these sensitivities and make sure we are not projecting onto our sisters.

-We also need to recognize that we are all very different and we must allow these differences to flourish rather than compare ourselves to one another and think that if one woman expresses her power in a certain way, that means we have to do the same or feel lacking or threatened by that.
+We want to embrace our difference rather than compare ourselves to one another and think that if one woman expresses her power in a certain way, that means we have to do the same or feel threatened by that.